Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Implementation and Numerical Results

 For an efficient implementation, the structure of the gramian computation is exploited.
 First, the empirical gramians allow extensive parallelization.
 Each combination of direction, transformation and scale can be processed separately yielding a sub-gramian.
 Second, the assembly of each sub-gramian can be comprehensively vectorized, since it consists of vector additions, inner- and outer-products.
-In the special case of the empirical cross gramian, and thus the empirical joint gramian which is an encapsulation of the empirical cross gramian, organizing the observability snapshots into a 3rd-order-tensor and exploiting generalized transpositions is very efficient\footnote{see \texttt{emgr.m} }.
-The output gramian is the normalized accumulation of all sub-gramians.
-For further details about the implementation we refer to \cite{himpe13a}.
+In the special case of the empirical cross gramian, and thus the empirical joint gramian which is an encapsulation of the empirical cross gramian, organizing the observability snapshots into a 3rd-order-tensor and exploiting generalized transpositions results in a very efficient gramian assembly\footnote{see \texttt{emgr.m} }.
+The final resulting gramian is the normalized accumulation over all sub-gramians.
+For further details about the implementation see \cite{himpe13a}.